psatler/flutter-clean-architecture/README.md

 samples, guidance on mobile development, and a full API reference.

+## Version

+This was originally built using Flutter 1.22.6

 ## Backend

 The swagger documentation to communicate with the backend can be found [here](http://fordevs.herokuapp.com/api-docs/#/)